has-taxman/TFprojects/README.md

 The examples are written using **HashiCorp Configuration Language (HCL)**.

-All the code can be found inside the `code` folder.
+All the code can be found inside the numbered folders.

 For specific instructions on running each example, refer to the README file within each folder.